t4d-classes/python_04252022/exercises/exercise-4.md

 # Exercise 4

-1. Remove the result variable.
+1. Remove the global result variable.

 2. Write a function which calculates the result using the history.
 The function should have no print statements in it.
 Call the function from the appropriate place within the structure of your code.